hl037/pytest-expectdir/README.md

 Here is the workflow :

-Create a directory withour expected generated files and directories, and optionaly one with your initial data so that it looks like this :
+Create a directory containing files and directories expected to be generated, and optionally one with your initial data so that it looks like this :

 ```
 my_pkg/